diagridio/catalyst-quickstarts/pubsub/java/README.md

 ./scaffold.sh
 ```

-This script needs Python installed, if you don't have the environment, you can also finish this step manually by following the [tutorial](https://docs.diagrid.io/catalyst/local-tutorials/publish-subscribe#connect-your-applications-to-catalyst)
+This script needs Python installed, if you don't have the environment, you can also finish this step manually by following the [local tutorial](https://docs.diagrid.io/catalyst/local-tutorials/publish-subscribe#connect-your-applications-to-catalyst)

 <!-- END_STEP -->